ITensor/website/docs/book/index.md

     auto i1 = prime(i);
     println("The prime level of i1 is ",i1.primeLevel());
-    //prints: The prime level of ip is 1 printfln("i1==i is %s",i1==i);
+    //prints: The prime level of i1 is 1 printfln("i1==i is %s",i1==i);
     //prints: i1==i is false